noirello/pyorc/docs/api.rst

     :param StructRepr struct_repr: An enum to set the representation for an ORC struct type.
-    :param dict converters: a dictionary, where the keys are :class:`TypeKind` and the values are subclasses of ORCConverter.
+    :param dict converters: a dictionary, where the keys are :class:`TypeKind` and the values are subclasses of :class:`ORCConverter`.

 .. method:: Reader.__getitem__(col_idx)